Hong Kong police retake parliament from protesters | DW | 01.07.2019

 Hong Kong's Chief Executive Carrie Lam condemned the"extremely violent" storming of the city's parliament, describing the scene as "heartbreaking and shocking," during a speech early Tuesday morning.

-Footage showed pro-democracy slogans spray painted on the walls and offices in the building destroyed, with smashed computer monitors and tables flipped over.
+Footage showed pro-democracy slogans spray painted on the walls, while offices were destroyed, with smashed computer monitors and tables flipped over.

 During a speech at Hong Kong police headquarters, Lam drew a distinction between the protesters.
 She said that two entirely different protests happened Monday — one an orderly march, and the other an out-of-control protest marked by vandalism and violence.